Reserve Oil and Gas Company: History

 In December 1973, Bass stepped down as chairman of the board to become chairman emeritus.
 He was succeeded by President McMillan, who in turn was succeeded as president by Paul Dwain Meadows (1926–1999).
 Meadows was a native of Niotaze, Kansas, and after serving in the United States Army Air Forces in World War II, graduated Bachelor of Science from the New Mexico Institute of Mining and Technology in 1952.
 Meadows began his career in 1952 with the Honolulu Oil Corporation and stayed with the company until its sale to the Standard Oil Company (Indiana) in 1961.
 That year, he joined James A. Lewis Engineering in Dallas, then joined Reserve in 1966.
 In 1968, he had been appointed president of Canadian Reserve, and held this post until the company's sale in 1980.

 Effective January 15, 1978, Reserve transferred its executive office from Los Angeles to Denver.
 The move was made to shorten lines of communication with its two Denver-based subsidiaries, Reserve Oil, Inc., and Western Crude Oil, Inc., and to consolidate the office of president and chief executive officer with other principal officers.
 The offices of the chairman and corporate secretary remained in Los Angeles.

 In August 1979, Canadian mining company Denison Mines signed a letter of intent to acquire Reserve for $525 million.
 However, that October, Getty Oil submitted a rival offer to buy Reserve for $631 million.
 Reserve began talks with Getty, and at the end of October Denison dropped its bid.
-On January 23, 1980, the takeover was completed, bringing and end to Reserve after a nearly 48-year history.
+On January 23, 1980, the takeover was completed, bringing an end to Reserve after a nearly 48-year history.

 The acquisition, a key component of which was Reserve's Canadian subsidiary, was complicated by the requirement to apply to Canada's Foreign Investment Review Agency.
 Getty's application to purchase Canadian Reserve was rejected in March 1981.
 In May 1982, Getty filed a second application to acquire Canadian Reserve.
 This application was approved in September 1982.
 Following the takeover of Getty by Texaco in early 1984, later that year, Texaco Canada acquired Canadian Reserve.
 Texaco Canada was acquired by Imperial Oil in 1989, at which point Canadian Reserve came under the latter's control.
 Canadian Reserve remains a registered corporate entity owned by Imperial.